mustberuss/patentsview/api-changes-2021.md

 3. Install the patentsview package from mustberuss' api-change-2021 branch ```devtools::install_github("mustberuss/patentsview@api-change-2021")```

 ## Notes
-1. https://patentsview.historicip.com/swagger/openapi_v2.yml can be imported into Postman to give you a nicely loaded collection for the changed API.
+1. https://patentsview.historicip.com/swagger/openapi.json (was https://patentsview.historicip.com/swagger/openapi_v2.yml) can be imported into Postman to give you a nicely loaded collection for the changed API.
 You'll just need to set a global variable PVIEW_KEY and set the authorization's value to {{PVIEW_KEY}}.
 The patentview team's Swagger definition has reported errors that make importing it problematic.
 2. The swagger definition shows a X-Status-Reason-Code in addition to the existing X-Status-Reason.
 Not sure it matters to or would be useful for the r package.
 It doesn't seem to add anything useful.
     ~~~~
     > print(httr::headers(resp)[['X-Status-Reason']])